WEMarsSoftware/arm_control/README.md

 # In src/
 - C++ code for esp-32 to interface with 6 current sensors and 1 ultrasonic sensor
-  - Dependencies: esp-32 SDK, as well as Arduino, AsyncTCP, and  ESPAsyncWebServer libraries
+  - Dependencies: esp-32 SDK, as well as Arduino, AsyncTCP, ESPAsyncWebServer and espressif-esp32 tools (staging) libraries
+  - Headers should be installed in Documents/Arduino/libraries